Breadcrumb

 About Kerstin Hamilton

-Hamilton is the curator of the exhibition Dear Truth: Documentary Strategies in Contemporary Photography at Hasselblad Center.
-The exhibition investigated how artists approach complex social and political realities in times of post-truth.
+With the curated exhibition Dear Truth: Documentary Strategies in Contemporary Photography at Hasselblad Center, Hamilton investigated how artists approach complex social and political realities in times of post-truth.
 Photography is in the exhibition applied as an experimental, inclusive and expanded medium.
 The exhibition presented artist’s works that insist upon the importance of seeing, knowing and reacting to the complexities and disorders characteristic of our time.
+Truth and a “situated objectivity” are investigated as radical tools in the artist’s approach of urgent matters in the world.
+A commitment to credible, rich, situated knowledges with a basis in reality materialises.